 Let kids have a well defined daily routine

 Let them have well defined timings for all their daily tasks – sleeping, playing, eating.
 Don’t let them miss their schedule.
 Sleeping late, not sleeping at all, eating at odd times, not eating at all, playing at odd times all will make them grow up extremely unorganized.

 Kids are what parents do in front of them

 Most importantly kids learn by looking at your activities and imitating you, both in words and deeds.
 Spend time with them as much as you can, play with them, teach them, train them.
 Do not ever try to make them listen to you by force, convince them with logic, encourage their questions by answering them convincingly in their own language which they understand.
 Do not make them mechanical robots, let them think, be convinced of what they are doing, let them learn to ask questions, and understand things.

-When your kids misbehave punish them and teach them that this is not done.
+When your kids misbehave disapprove it and teach them that this is not done.
 They won’t know it till you teach them.
-Punish them doesn’t mean you take a stick and start hitting them.
-You have to show your very strong disapproval of what they do right there at that moment, raise your voice and they will understand it.
+It doesn’t mean you take a stick and start hitting them.
+You have to show your very strong disapproval of what they do right there at that moment, probably raise your voice and they will understand it.
 Start doing it at a very early age, and you won’t have a difficult time teaching them how to behave.
-If they still are not listening, then try denying them what they love every time they misbehave.
 If you laugh it off saying that your kid is naughty or mischievous, that’s what they will grow up to be, and it will be too late if you try to teach them later.